jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

 * Purpose
 * Values and Ethics

-Currently, of the first two fields, many materialists claim these are not worth studying - they are concepts that simply don't exist in any meaningful way; as I mentioned above; consciousness, free will and purpose are rendered all meaningless questions, caused by defects in our wetware that cause us to think we have all three when we have none.
-This leaves things like values and ethics, which have received a serious amount of study, but mainly in attempts to wrench their definition from a materialist world view that yields little in the way of evidence to such an endeavor.
-The result is simply to leave such questions as identical to studies of preference.
+Of the first two fields, many materialists claim these cannot bear study, as they are concepts that simply don't exist in any meaningful way; they are illusions caused by defects in our wetware that cause us to think we have these things when we have none.
+This leaves the last thing, values and ethics, which have received a serious amount of study, but mainly in attempts to wrench their definition from a materialist world view that yields little in the way of evidence to assist such an endeavor.
+The result is simply to leave questions of values and ethics as simply studies of preference.

 In my mind, the handling of ethics and political philosophy is particularly tricky in the case of materialist philosophers.
 I find